jupyter-book/jupyter-book/upgrade.md

 - file: markdown-notebooks
 ```

-Some advanced books may have chosen to drop the Jupyter Book tools, and use Sphinx directly.
+Some advanced books may have chosen to stop using Jupyter Book's configuration and use Sphinx directly.
 These books do not define a `_config.yml`, instead they utilise a Sphinx-style `conf.py` file.

 ### Bibliography File
 In addition to the configuration files, there is also a bibliography file called [`references.bib`](#code:example-bib), which contains a list of references to academic publications.